-The WEL bit controls the access to the CCR and memory array during a write operation.
+The WEL bit controls the access to the CCR during a write operation.
 This bit is a volatile latch that powers up in the LOW (disabled) state.
-While the WEL bit is LOW, writes to the CCR or any array address will be ignored (no acknowledge will be issued after the Data Byte).
-The WEL bit is set by writing a "1" to the WEL bit and zeroes to the other bits of the Status Register.
-Once set, WEL remains set until either reset to "0" (by writing a "0" to the WEL bit and zeroes to the other bits of the Status Register) or until the part powers up again.
-Writes to WEL bit do not cause a nonvolatile write cycle, so the device is ready for the next operation immediately after the stop condition.
+While the WEL bit is LOW, writes to the CCR will be ignored (no acknowledge will be issued after the Data Byte).
+The WEL bit is set by writing a "1" to the WEL bit and zeroes to the other bits of the status register.
+Once set, WEL remains set until either reset to 0 (by writing a "0" to the WEL bit and zeroes to the other bits of the status register) or until the part powers up again.
+Writes to WEL bit do not cause a non volatile write cycle, so the device is ready for the next operation immediately after the stop condition.